KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_016_Cameras.md

 },
 ```

 As shown in the section about [scenes and nodes](gltfTutorial_004_ScenesNodes.md), these nodes may have properties that define the transform matrix of the node.
 The [global transform](gltfTutorial_004_ScenesNodes.md#global-transforms-of-nodes) of a node then defines the actual orientation of the camera in the scene.
+With the option to apply arbitrary [Animations](gltfTutorial_006_Animations.md) to the nodes, it is even possible to define camera flights.

 When the global transform of the camera node is the identity matrix, then the eye point of the camera is at the origin, and the viewing direction is along the negative z-axis.
 In the given example, the nodes both have a `translation` about `(0.5, 0.5, 3.0)`, which causes the camera to be transformed accordingly: It is translated about 0.5 in x- and y- direction, to look at the center of the unit square, and about 3.0 along the z-axis, to move it a bit away from the object.

 # Camera management